Overview

 4. Integration: run against a real devnet

 Unit tests don’t exercise CBOR boundaries with the real host, gas metering, or the scheduler’s actual dispatch.
-Once unit tests pass, run the actor on a local network:
+Once unit tests pass, run the actor on the configured devnet:

-For repo examples there is a shared sweep harness that can spawn a temporary isolated validator per run:
+For source-checkout examples there is a shared sweep harness that can spawn a temporary isolated validator per run:

 What to test at which layer